Thames, New Zealand: Gold rush

 The town was initially built during a gold rush, with the first major discovery of gold being made on 10 August 1867 by William Hunt, in the Kuranui Stream at the north end of Thames.
 The subsequent mine produced more than 102,353oz bullion and was known as the Shotover.
 The era from 1868 to 1871 were the bonanza years for the town with gold production topping one million pounds sterling at its peak.
 Official figures for production of the Thames Mines recorded a yield of 2,327,619oz bullion with the value at $845 million.
 The three richest fields were the Manukau / Golden Crown / Caledonian mines but many others yielded near equivalent amounts.
 Thames had an estimated population of 15,000 in 1870 which would make it one of the largest cities in New Zealand at the time, but the population had declined to 11,950 (not including Māori) in the 1871 census.
 The Māori population was 1,428 in 1859.
 After the gold began to diminish, so did Thames' population, dropping to 5,420 in 1878 and 4,563 in 1881.
-Thames also benefited from a period of extensive Kauri logging in the surrounding ranges around the same time.
+Thames also benefited from a period of extensive kauri logging in the surrounding ranges around the same time.

-The land involved in goldmining in Thames was Māori-owned; important parts of the goldfield were owned by the Ngāti Maru rangatira (chief) Rapana Maunganoa and the Taipari family.
-In 1878, when Wiremu Hōterene Taipari married a woman of the Ngāti Awa tribe of Whakatāne, Ngāti Awa carvers arrived at Thames and built a meeting house at Pārāwai.
+The land involved in gold mining in Thames was Māori-owned; important parts of the goldfield were owned by the Ngāti Maru rangatira (chief) Rapana Maunganoa and the Taipari family.
+In 1878, when Wiremu Hōterene Taipari married a woman of the Ngāti Awa iwi of Whakatāne, Ngāti Awa carvers arrived at Thames and built a meeting house at Pārāwai.
 It is incorrectly said to have been a wedding gift for the couple when actually Wiremu's father had paid money for another whare (meeting house), which was sold to the governor general at the time.
-When Wiremu's father returned to collect the whare the Ngati Awa chief apologised and said he would have another one built which would signify the marriage between Wiremu Taipari and his daughter.
+When Wiremu's father returned to collect the whare the Ngāti Awa chief apologised and said he would have another one built which would signify the marriage between Wiremu Taipari and his daughter.
 The house, named Hotunui in honour of an important Ngāti Maru ancestor, now stands in the Auckland War Memorial Museum.

 Recent history

 The Carters - Kopu sawmill, 9 km south of Thames, closed in 2008 with the loss of 145 jobs.
-In 2012, mayor of Thames-Coromandel called NZTA safety procedures into question when a sink hole on State Highway 25 north of Thames, opened above an old mine shaft.
+In 2012, mayor of Thames-Coromandel called NZTA safety procedures into question when a sinkhole on State Highway 25 north of Thames, opened above an old mine shaft.